mjbrusso/game2dboard/README.md

 ```

-Install the latest release by cloning the repository:
+Or install the latest release by cloning the repository:

 ```bash
 git clone https://github.com/mjbrusso/game2dboard.git